Newsom vs. Trump: When big states take on the White House

 Why We Wrote This

 California is spearheading anticipated legal action by Democratic states against Trump 2.0.
-The move by the nation’s biggest state to challenge a Republican president mirrors how Texas has led opposition to the Biden administration.
+The move by the biggest U.S. state to challenge a Republican president mirrors how Texas has led opposition to the Biden administration.

-He said he plans to call a special session of the state legislature on Dec.
+He said he plans to call a special session of the state Legislature on Dec.
 2 to fund anticipated legal action against policies in Donald Trump’s second term.
 By virtue of California’s size, expect Mr. Newsom and his attorney general to lead the charge as Democratic states prepare to take on the executive branch – a role reversal with red states spearheaded by Texas that have sued the Biden administration.

-“Someone has to step up to the plate and take this guy on,’’ says Garry South, a longtime Democratic consultant in California.
+“Someone has to step up to the plate and take this guy on,” says Garry South, a longtime Democratic consultant in California.
 “And I think Newsom is probably better equipped to do that than anyone else that I can see on the horizon.”

 California Gov. Gavin Newsom recently said that his job is not to wake up every day and put a crowbar in the spokes of the wheel of the Trump administration.
 The Democrat has noted that he had a “shockingly good relationship” with Donald Trump during his first term as president.
 And when the second one begins on Jan.
 20, Governor Newsom says he’ll approach the returning president with an “open hand, not a closed fist.”

 And yet.
-The governor of the country’s most populous state, the man repeatedly mentioned as a possible presidential candidate for 2028, is putting on boxing gloves and suiting up for a legal battle.
+The governor of the most populous U.S. state, the man repeatedly mentioned as a possible presidential candidate for 2028, is putting on boxing gloves and suiting up for a legal battle.

-Mr. Newsom has called a special session of the state legislature for Dec.
-2 to fund anticipated legal action against policies in Donald Trump’s second term.
-With California’s size and strength as the world’s fifth largest economy behind him, Governor Newsom and his attorney general are expected to lead the charge as Democratic states prepare to take on the executive branch – a role reversal with red states, which – spearheaded by Texas – have repeatedly sued the Biden administration.
+Mr. Newsom has called a special session of the state Legislature for Dec.
+2 to fund anticipated legal action against policies in Mr. Trump’s second term.
+With California’s size and strength as the world’s fifth-largest economy behind him, Governor Newsom and his attorney general are expected to lead the charge as Democratic states prepare to take on the executive branch – a role reversal with red states that – spearheaded by Texas – have repeatedly sued the Biden administration.

 Why We Wrote This

 California is spearheading anticipated legal action by Democratic states against Trump 2.0.
-The move by the nation’s biggest state to challenge a Republican president mirrors how Texas has led opposition to the Biden administration.
+The move by the biggest U.S. state to challenge a Republican president mirrors how Texas has led opposition to the Biden administration.

-“California, due to its size and economic prowess, really can play an outsized role compared to other states across the country,’’ says Paul Nolette, an associate professor of political science at Marquette University.
+“California, due to its size and economic prowess, really can play an outsized role compared to other states across the country,” says Paul Nolette, an associate professor of political science at Marquette University.
 “Newsom understands that and realizes that this is a way to both push back substantively on Trump policies, as well as raise his own profile for the future.”

 Now in his second term with two years to go, Governor Newsom is no newcomer to legal warfare.
 During Trump 1.0, California was involved in more than 120 lawsuits against the administration.
 Most were successful.
 But Democrats will have a tougher time in President Trump’s second term, says Dr. Nolette, who keeps a database of state litigation against the federal government.